About

 Location

-This year we will return to a previous venue, but in a new and better space.
 The conference will be held in the main Ballroom

 of the Mayo Civic Center in downtown Rochester, MN.